reyabreu/reyabreu.github.io/ksp/scrapbook.md

 4. In case of landing on a remote celestial body, an additional lander stage _can_ be added in cooperation with the previous stage.

 The lander stage can be designed to have the **Delta-V** requirements for takeoff and landing on the remote celestial body only - using e.g. aerobraking to conserve fuel, in addition to landing gear for stability and touchdown dampening.
 Many vessels use he style of e.g. Apollo separate Lander and Orbiter where upon reaching the body's orbit, they are separated.
-The Orbiter stage remains "parked" at an appropriate circular equatorial orbit and teh lander does the descent.
+The Orbiter stage remains "parked" at an appropriate circular equatorial orbit and the lander does the descent.
 Upon return, Rendezvous and Docking manoeuver are executed by the Lander as to reunite crew and any other objects/science/sample items.
 The reassembled craft makes its return to Kerbin.

 Some celestial bodies with very small **SOI** and low gravities don't even require a lander stage e.g. Minmus and Gilly.
 In the case of Gilly, not even landing gear is necessary, as the vessel can reorient itself for takeoff using strong enough reaction wheels.

+## Essential Vessel Checklist before launch
+* Verify the craft has a _root part_ (a **Command Module**, either a crewed capsule or an unguided telemetry part) so it can be flyable.

+* Does your **Command Module** have (and need) a Heat Shield? have you added the coupling parts for stage separation? have you added means for atmospheric stability (such as fins) in your lower stages?

+* Reduce weight (mass) as much as possible.
+40 units of Ablator (on Heat Shield) is enough for a Kerbin Command Module reentry at 2500m/s.
+Maybe 3 times as much for higher speed re-entries at inclined orbit.
+600 units is an overkill.
+Are you using single fuel engines, such as Nuclear? - then, no oxidizer is needed.
+Are you using **RCS**? if the answer is no, then no need to carry monopropellant.

+* Revise the Delta-V budget for different stages _ASL_ and in the _Vacuum_ of space.
+Your lower booster stages should be able to provide at least 3400m/s **ASL** to get the craft into orbit.
+The remaining Delta-V should be estimated with the aid of a [map][delta-v-map], including the return trip.
+Add some 20% to the overall budget if you're inexperienced.

+* Unless you're an experienced Pilot, you may wish to add stability assisted control in the form of **SAS** to your craft for a more controlled flight.
+Please note that SAS usually is provided by the addition of **Reaction Wheels** to your vessel's stages - higher torques for heavier parts.
+Most **Command Modules** provide an embedded reaction wheel that is capable of handling most last stages/landers mass, but won't be useful for heavy boosters or clustered engines.

+* Check your Communication capabilities.
+Select and add the correct antennae for your voyage, if having **CommNet** enabled.
+This [Antennae Selector][comms-selector-file] is helpful.

+* If you have reaction wheels (included or not) and Antennae, its advisable to add a couple extra batteries to handle the excess electrical power drawn from these devices.
+Consider craft mass when adding batteries, and don't forget to add means to recharge them, e.g. Solar Panels.

+* If your craft or parts of it will perform Docking maneuvers in Vacuum, its advisable to add **RCS** thrusters.
+They come in different sizes with low to high power respectively, from 0.1kN up to 12kN.
+Choose the smallest possible for the vessel, remembering to balance thrusters around the craft's centre of mass.
+You may consider carrying extra monopropellant in additional tanks, besides the amount included in some **Command Modules**.
+In addition, allow RCS to be used only for craft translation, by disabling the **Roll**, **Pitch** and **Yaw** control in the RCS thrusters setup (must have _Adjustable Tweakables_ enabled in the game settings), so these movements are provided by Reaction Wheels instead - no monopropellant required.

+* I suggest always rotating so the Root Part's front face is directly opposite to the launch pad.
+In other words, the whole assembly's back is facing towards the VAB door and towards the launch pad.
+By selecting the _Root Part_ and pressing **Q** or **E** on the keyboard, you can rotate the whole vessel assembly.
+This allows the 90º line on the Navball (East) to be facing down, allowing for key **W** to be used on _Gravity Turn_ launch corrections.

+* Check your staging! verify that parts are deployed correctly in expected sequence.

+* Check you have limited the thrusters **ASL** so the **TWR** for lower stages is between 1.33~1.35, to avoid excessive G-Forces.

+* Are you launching in the right Transfer Window for the celestial body you plan to encounter?
+Use tools such as the [Launch Window Planner][launch-planner] and warp time to reach the appropriate date and time in KSC's Tracking Station before your launch.

+* Finally, verify your crew.
+Missions with separate docking parts may require more than one occupant, and ensure the role(s) is(are) appropriate for the chosen game style.

-#### Vessel Launch (Gravity Turns)
+## Vessel Launch (Gravity Turns)
 As shown by [Delta-V maps][delta-v-map], the estimated amount of Delta-V required by a vessel to reach a stable circular orbit around Kerbin at an altitude of 80km, stands at around 3400m/s (3431.03 m/s is the Escape Velocity).
 Please note that Kerbin's upper atmosphere ends at 70km, after which it is considered "space" by KSP in this celestial body.
 Other celestial bodies with atmospheres (such as Duna) have different limits.
 Most interplanetary maneuvers are made at orbits around 80, 100 or 120km at the most.
 As lower orbits are faster, to take advantage of the Oberth effect, it is advised to launch from the lowest orbit possible for a given vessel's **TWR**(Trust To Weight Ratio).